echemdb/svgdigitizer/doc/workflow.md

    Select the curve, select the tool `Edit paths by node`![inkscape_edit_paths_by_node](./files/images/inkscape_edit_paths_by_node.png), and select all nodes by pressing `CTRL-a`.
 Click on the option `make selected nodes smooth`![inkscape_node_options](./files/images/inkscape_node_options.png).

-   Click on individual nodes and adjust the handles, such that the path matches the curve in the plot.
+   Click on individual nodes and adjust the handles such that the path matches the curve in the plot.
 Eventually adjust the position of the nodes.
 Do this for each node until you are satisfied with the result.

    ![inkscape_smoothed_path](files/images/inkscape_smoothed_path.png)